National Electrical Code Articles and Information |

 size is 1/2, and the largest allowable trade size is 4.
 There are

 limits on length and bending.
 You don't use flexible conduit in place of nonflexible conduit for the convenience of not having to bend it.
 That results in an ugly installation, and it is against Code.
 Flexible conduits serve specific purposes that cannot be served by nonflexible conduit, the main one being vibration isolation (for example, running that last few feet to a motor).
 Don't use LFMC in a nonmetallic raceway system.
 Technically, you could separately bond it but you end up with wasted installation cost and something that looks bad.
+You also have two additional points of failure added to the system, plus the possibility someone will disconnect the bonding jumper inadvertently or due to not knowing why it's there.

 - Article 356 provides the requirements for Liquidtight Flexible